 In contrast to the previous work unit, this work unit calls for the evaluator to assess the information provided for SFR-enforcing subsystems that is SFR-supporting or SFR-non-interfering.
 The goal of this assessment is two-fold.
 First, it should provide the evaluator greater understanding of the way each subsystem works.
-Second, the evaluator determines that all SFR-enforcing behaviour exhibited by a subsystem has been described.
+Second, this assessment will help the evaluator to determine that all SFR-enforcing behaviour exhibited by a SFR-enforcing subsystem has been described.
 Unlike the previous work unit, the information provided for the SFR-supporting or SFR-non-interfering behaviour does not have to be as detailed as that provided by the SFR-enforcing behaviour.
 For example, data structures or data items that do not pertain to SFR-enforcing functionality will likely not need to be described in detail, if at all.
 It is the evaluator's determination, however, with respect to what "high-level" means for a particular TOE, and the evaluator obtains enough information from the developer (even if it turns out to be equivalent to information provided for the parts of the subsystem that are SFR-enforcing) to make a sound verdict for this work unit.